Lora Fachie

-Personal history
+Personal life

 Fachie was born in Liverpool, England in 1988.
 Fachie has a hereditary sight loss condition which also affects her two brothers, Roy and Mark, and her mother.
 At the age of five she lost her sight, leaving her only with light perception.
 She now uses a guide dog.

 Fachie attended Gateacre School in Liverpool as a child and matriculated to the University of Birmingham where she studied physiotherapy.
 She is married to fellow Paralympian Neil Fachie.

 Cycling career

 Fachie comes from a sporting family, both her brothers have represented England in VI (visually impaired) cricket and Roy played 5-a-side football for Great Britain at the 2012 Summer Paralympics.
 Fachie first became involved in cycling in 2009 whilst at university.
 That year she was teamed up with sighted rider Rebecca Rimmington and Fachie attended her first UCI Para-Cycling World Cup event, in Italy, winning bronze in the Tandem B road race.
 The following year she took gold, again with Rimmington, in the road race at the Spanish World Cup.